y-ishida/gtk--3-stack-win/README.md

 The gcc's flag '-static-libgcc' is ignored in building a DLL ( or may be a shared library too ), even though it set the flag to LDFLAGS.

-It seems a long standig bug; https://www.cygwin.com/ml/cygwin/2009-02/msg00231.html
+It seems a long standing bug; https://www.cygwin.com/ml/cygwin/2009-02/msg00231.html

 So in these ``build-*.sh`` set the above flag to variable CC at configure options as a workaround of the bug, instead of setting into the LDFLAGS.